tangoswift/algoRhythms/README.md

 ### Running Tests

-Once the coding pair are happy with their solutions, they can click run to see if they past all the tests.
+Once the coding pair are happy with their solutions, they can click run to see if they pass all the tests.
 If all tests pass, the timer will stop and state that the problem is solved.

 If all the tests do not pass, the user can continue to try solving the problem until all tests pass.